kamalbuilds/Emotional-Safe-Haven/README.md

 # Emotional-Safe-Haven
 A platform where users can share their mental dilemmas with other people and can get assistance.

+create .env with our mongodb atals connection string

 npm install

 npm run dev